NetApp/FSx-ONTAP-samples-scripts/AI/GenAI-ChatBot-application-sample/README.md

 - To learn more about Next.js, take a look at the following resources:
     - [Next.js documentation](https://nextjs.org/docs) - learn about Next.js features and API.
     - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-## Author Information

-This repository is maintained by the contributors listed on [GitHub](https://github.com/NetApp/FSx-ONTAP-samples-scripts/graphs/contributors).

-## License

-Licensed under the Apache License, Version 2.0 (the "License").

-You may obtain a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an _"AS IS"_ basis, without WARRANTIES or conditions of any kind, either express or implied.

-See the License for the specific language governing permissions and limitations under the License.

-© 2024 NetApp, Inc. All Rights Reserved.